On some generalized Rapoport-Zink spaces: Introduction

 If the unramified local Shimura datum of abelian type $(G, [b], \{\mu\})$ comes from a Shimura datum of abelian type $(G,X)$, we can prove the following uniformization theorem.
 Let $K^p\subset G(\A_f^p)$ be a fixed sufficiently small open compact subgroup.
 Consider $S_K$, the Kisin integral canonical model over $W$ of the Shimura variety $\Sh_K$ with $K=G(\Z_p)K^p$.
-Let be a Langlands-Rapoport parameter (cf. \cite{Ki2} 3.3.6) with $[b]=[b(\phi)]$, with the associated reductive group $I_\phi$ over $\Q$.
+Let be a Langlands-Rapoport parameter with the associated reductive group $I_\phi$ over $\Q$, such that $[b]=[b(\phi)]$ (see \cite{Ki2} 3.3.6 for the precise meaning of these objects, where a Langlands-Rapoport parameter is called an admissible morphism between the Galois gerbs $\mathfrak{Q}$ and $\mathfrak{G}_G$).
 Let $\breve{\M}=\breve{\M}(G,b,\mu)$.
 Fix a Langlands-Rapoport parameter $\phi_0: \mathfrak{Q}\ra \mathfrak{G}_{G^{ad}}$ for the adjoint group such that $\phi^{ad}=\phi_0$.
 In section 6 we will construct a subspace $\Zm_{\phi_0, K^p}\subset \ov{S}_K$, such that the formal completion of $S_K$ along $\Zm_{\phi_0,K^p}$ can be defined.
 The following theorem was proved by Rapoport and Zink in the PEL type case (\cite{RZ}), and by Kim in the Hodge type case (\cite{Kim2}, see also \cite{HP}).
 It can be viewed as the geometric version of the Langlands-Rapoport description for the underlying $\ov{\F}_p$-points, cf. \cite{Ki2}.
 In fact, it was pointed out in the introduction of \cite{RV} that the works of Kisin \cite{Ki1, Ki2} should yield new Rapoport-Zink spaces (comp. \cite{HP}).
 Here we construct these spaces locally, and show that they admit global application (comp. \cite{RV} Remark 5.9).
-See Theorems \ref{Thm:uniformize} and \ref{T:uniformize basic}. \begin{theorem} We have an isomorphism of formal schemes over $W$ where $\phi_0: \mathfrak{Q}\ra \mathfrak{G}_{G^{ad}}$ is a fixed admissible morphism such that $[b]=[b(\phi)], \forall \,\phi, \phi^{ad}=\phi_0$.
+See Theorems \ref{Thm:uniformize} and \ref{T:uniformize basic}. \begin{theorem} We have an isomorphism of formal schemes over $W$ where $\phi_0: \mathfrak{Q}\ra \mathfrak{G}_{G^{ad}}$ is a fixed Langlands-Rapoport parameter for the adjoint group $G^{ad}$, $[\phi]$ runs through the set of isomorphism classes of Langlands-Rapoport parameters $\phi$ for $G$ such that $\phi^{ad}=\phi_0$ and $[b]=[b(\phi)]$.
 When $[b]$ is basic, we have $\Zm_{\phi_0,K^p}=\ov{S}_K^b$ which is the basic locus, and the above isomorphism reduces to

 \end{theorem} Unsurprisingly, we apply the tricks of Kisin as in \cite{Ki2} to deduce the theorem from the Hodge type case.
 One can also deduce rigid analytic and perfectoid versions of the above uniformization theorem.